Skip to main content

 In terms of the types and levels of programmes, higher education is divided into:

-• specialist programmes: programmes of at least 3 semesters, provided by public and non-public non-university higher education institutions.
+• specialist programmes: courses of at least 3 semesters, provided by public and non-public non-university higher education institutions.
 A curriculum for a specialist programme sets out learning outcomes that integrate universal first-degree descriptors as defined in the Integrated Qualifications System.
 It includes classes / activities developing practical skills.

 • first-cycle programmes: undergraduate programmes for applicants holding the maturity certificate, which provide knowledge and skills in a specific field of study and prepare for work in a specific profession, leading to a Bachelor's degree (licencjat or inżynier);